-- In a small bowl add warm water, yeast and 1 Tablespoon of sugar.
-Stir, and cover with a paper towel.
-Let sit for about 5 minutes until bubbly.
+- In a small bowl, stir together the warm water, yeast, and 1 Tablespoon sugar.
+Cover with a paper towel.
+Let sit 5 minutes, or until bubbly.

-- In a large bowl stir together butter, milk, sugar and salt.
-Add yeast mixture when ready and stir until combined.
-Add one cup of flour and stir until smooth.
+- In a stand mixer fitted with a dough attachment, stir together melted butter, milk, salt, and the remaining 4 Tablespoons sugar.
+Stir in yeast mixture until combined.
+Add 1 cup flour and stir until smooth.
 Add the remaining flour 1/2 cup at a time.
-Knead for 1-2 minutes.
-If the dough is too sticky you can add a little more flour.
+Knead 1 to 2 minutes.
+If the dough is too sticky, add a little more flour until smooth and soft..

-- Bake at 350 for 18-20 minutes or until golden brown.
-Remove from oven and allow to cool.
+- Bake 18 to 20 minutes, or until golden brown.
+Remove from oven and let cool.

 - In a large bowl, beat together butter, powdered sugar, vanilla, and milk.
 You can add more milk or powdered sugar to reach your desired consistency.
 Spread over the top of the rolls.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.

 Did you make this recipe?
 Don’t forget to give it a star rating below!